 Early Signs of Arthritis in the Knees

-• Morning stiffness that improves after walking for a few minutes
+• Morning stiffness in the knee that gets better after walking for a few minutes

-• Mild pain while climbing stairs or getting up from a chair
+• Mild pain when climbing stairs or standing up from a chair

-• Swelling after long walks or physical activity
+• Swelling in the knee after long walks or physical activity

-• Grinding or cracking sounds while bending the knee
+• Grinding or cracking sounds when bending or moving the knee

-• A feeling that the knee is weak or unstable
+• A feeling that the knee is weak or not stable

-These symptoms may appear occasionally at first.
-However, if they continue for several weeks or slowly become more frequent, it is important to consult an orthopedic specialist for proper evaluation.
+At first, these symptoms may appear only occasionally.
+But if they continue for several weeks or start happening more often, it is important to consult an orthopedic doctor for a proper check-up and advice.

 About the Dr.Praful